maRT1gaS/cloudflare-docs/content/ddos-protection/index.md

 ---
 title: Overview
 pcx-content-type: overview
-order: 0
+weight: 1
+meta:
+  title: Cloudflare DDoS Protection
 ---

 # Cloudflare DDoS Protection

 Cloudflare automatically detects and mitigates [Distributed Denial of Service](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) (DDoS) attacks using its Autonomous Edge.

-The Autonomous Edge includes multiple dynamic mitigation rules exposed as [Cloudflare DDoS Protection Managed Rulesets](/managed-rulesets).
+The Autonomous Edge includes multiple dynamic mitigation rules exposed as [Cloudflare DDoS Protection Managed Rulesets](/ddos-protection/managed-rulesets/).
 You can customize the mitigation rules included in these rulesets to optimize and tailor the protection to your needs.

 <ButtonGroup>
   <Button type="primary" href="/about">Learn more</Button>